New Dynamical Degrees of Freedom from Invertible Transformations: Even More Extra Degrees of Freedom for Relativistic Free Particle

-allows us to fix $\lambda$ and it does not produce any further constraints.
-Thus we have $n+2$ fields producing a $2n+4$ dimensional phase space in which we have $2$ second class constraints giving us a total of $n+1$ degrees of freedom.
-This is indeed $2$ more than the original theory, which confirms our guess from the equations of motion.
+There are no additional constraints in the theory and we can proceed to calculate the number of degrees of freedom.
+We began with $n$ variables corresponding to the coordinates $x^{\mu}$ along with the einbein $f$ and the variable $\phi$.
+Hence, we have $n+2$ variables producing a $2n+4$ dimensional phase space.
+We obtained $2$ second class constraints giving us a total of $n+1$ degrees of freedom.
+This is clearly $2$ more than the original theory, which confirms our guess from solving the equations of motion.

-Let us now also analyze the second possible choice $p^{2}-1$.
-We expect this option to correspond to the original theory.
-The Dirac Hamiltonian in this case is
+Let us now return to the second case, where we restrict ourselves to $p^{2}=1$.
+This is clearly a constraint of the original theory \eqref{eq:einbein theory} and therefore we expect that the associated dynamics will correspond to the regular branch of the theory.
+The above restriction immediately implies that $p_{\phi}=0$, due to the relation \eqref{eq:phi momentum}.
+We proceed with the analysis by interpreting both of these expressions as primary constraints of the theory.
+Hence, we obtain the Dirac Hamiltonian

-where $\lambda_{1,2}$ are undetermined multiplier.
-Clearly, all the primary constraints commute with each other and therefore we do not obtain any further secondary constraints.
-Furthermore, we see that they are all first-class constraints.
-Hence the degree of freedom count is $n-1$ as in the original theory.
-The resulting Hamiltonian above corresponds to the Hamiltonian \eqref{eq:vierbein dirac Hamiltonian} with the addition of primary first class constraint $p_{\phi}=0$, which does not affects the dynamics of other variables.
+where $\lambda_{1,2,3}$ are undetermined multipliers.
+All the primary constraints commute with each other and, by extension, with the above Hamiltonian.
+Therefore, we do not obtain any further secondary constraints and we find that all the constraints are first class.
+Hence, the degree of freedom count is $n-1$ as in the original theory.
+Despite the matching DoF count, the resulting Hamiltonian \eqref{eq: ein: Hamiltonian regular} appears to differ from \eqref{eq:einbein dirac Hamiltonian}.
+However, we can easily see that the dynamics are indeed equivalent.
+In the original theory the eibein $e$ has the role of a metric on the world-line and it can be chosen arbitrarily\footnote{Up to the unphysical choice $e=0$.} due to the associated time-reparametrisation invariance on the world-line.
+This freedom is captured here directly by the free parameter $\lambda_{1}$, which plays the same role in equation \eqref{eq: ein: Hamiltonian regular} as einbein $e$ in \eqref{eq:einbein dirac Hamiltonian}.
+Alternatively we can recover \eqref{eq:einbein dirac Hamiltonian} by choosing $\lambda_{1}=e/2$.
+Finally, there is an extra term $\lambda_{3}\,p_{\phi}$, which does not affect the dynamics of other variables.